How Many Candles Are on a Menorah?

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 Hanukkah celebrates an ancient miracle when Judah Maccabee and his band of warriors successfully fought back against oppression and reclaimed the Holy Temple in Jerusalem.
 To rededicate the Temple, they needed to burn oil in a candelabra, known in Hebrew as a menorah.
 They found a tiny amount—enough for just one night—but miraculously, it burned for eight nights.
-Today, lighting Hanukkah candles on a menorah is one of the primary ways we commemorate the miracle.
-Find out 18 Hanukkah facts you never knew.
+Today, lighting Hanukkah candles on a menorah is one of the primary Hanukkah traditions we participate in to commemorate the miracle.
+Read on to learn about the candles on the menorah (like how many there are and why they make great Hanukkah gifts).

 What do the candles of Hanukkah mean?